iOSWhisperTest/whispertest/raspberry_pi/microphone_guide.md

 ```
 aplay -D plughw:CARD=UAC2Gadget,DEV=0 sample.wav
 ```
-If you get white noise, make sure that the file you're trying to play is actually `.wav`.
+If you hear white noise, make sure that the file you are trying to play contains uncompressed audio.
+We recommend FFmpeg to convert audio files to the appropriate format.